Xetibo/ReSet-Doc/sections/distribution.typ

 across the Linux ecosystem by creating sandboxed environments for each application. @flatpak-web

-Flatpak is a developer first approach, meaning the distribution is done directly via developers who can request their application to be hosted on Flathub or on their own server.
+Flatpak is a developer-first approach, meaning the distribution is done directly via developers who can request their application to be hosted on Flathub or on their server.
 This is in contrast to packaging solutions, which were with distributions in mind, in other words, while packages installed by apt and similar can be installed directly from the developer, it will likely cause dependency issues, as apt packages define a single source for shared libraries.